xiix0/scam/README.md

-Write yourself a threatening letter and pen a defiant reply.
+You will be a winner today.
+Pick a fight with a four-year-old.